Lotemn102/skeleton-RGBDto3D/README.md

 ```
 |--- rgbd_to_3d
   |---  assets
+  |--- papers
   |--- data_cleaning
   |--- models
-  |--- noy-mark-test
+  |--- noy_mark_test
   |--- unittests
 ```

-- `assets` folder contains emails I have had with Ron, Alon, Maayan and Omer during my work, and some images for this readme file.
+- `assets` folder contains template generator for the `frames_sync.json`, a template for the vicon csv file, a mapping of the missing vicon points per recording, and the first frames of each recording that were detected manually (in `frames_sync.json`).
 - `data_cleaning` folder contain scripts for creating the dataset and projecting the vicon points:
   - `check_angles_accuracy_on_different_fps.py` was used to check the angles differences when using every 4th frame from the vicon or averaging every 4 frames.